iroy2000/react-redux-boilerplate/README.md

 If you are using mac, you can fix that by doing this

 `brew install automake autoconf libtool dpkg pkgconfig nasm libpng`

-__7 / 15 / 2017__

-We added Enzyme to make React unit testing easier :)

-__6 / 20 / 2017__

-Webpack 3 just announced yesterday, we are so excited about it, thus we also upgraded this boilerplate to use `Webpack 3`.

-If you encounter issues related to `Webpack 3`, it is good to report that back so the community can benefit from it.

 ## License ?!
 In theory, knowledge should be free, so please visit [wtfpl](http://www.wtfpl.net/) for this boilerplate license if you really care.